DigitalCitadel/originator/README.md

 To migrate: `./originator migrate:step +2`
 To revert:  `./originator migrate:step -3`

+## Multiple Environments

+If you're using originator for multiple environments, you may run into a situation that you would like different config values for each of those environments.

+Handling this is really simple with originator.

+In the base directory, create a new directory with this command `mkdir config_$(hostname)`.
+All of the files in this directory are autoloaded after all of the global config files are loaded.
+This allows us to override config values to tweak them appropriately for this environment.
+These folders are also in the `.gitignore` file, so you don't have to worry about cluttering your repo with environment specifics.

 ## The Future

 As mentioned, originator is in early development.
 There are plans to soon support PostgreSQL.